Xavier308/AirBnB-clone/README.md

 ## This app create user and manage their data, also it manage: places, cities, countries, ammenities and reviews.

-### App inplemented by Xavier J Cruz using documetantion provide by Holberton School
+App inplemented by Xavier J Cruz using documetantion provide by Holberton School

+## Dependencies & enviroment

 It is recommendend to use a virtual enviroment to work with this project.
 You can create it with the following command:
 'python -m venv myenv'